 13. No Hand Flip Cup

-We all remember flip cup from our old college days, but have you ever played no hand flip cup?
-The good news is that it’s not that much different than regular flip cup.
-The only difference is that you must drink and flip your cup upside down using only your mouth.
+We all remember flip cup from our old college days, but have you ever played it without using your hands?
+Instead, players must drink and flip their cup upside down using only their mouths.
 Good luck!

 14. Mr. Freeze

 Mr. Freeze is probably the messiest game of freeze tag you will ever play.
-It’s not like tag at all at, but you may be chasing several shots during this game if you’re not careful.
-At the beginning of the game, one person is named Mr. freeze.
-When that person freezes, everyone else is supposed to stand still as well.
+At the beginning of the game, one person is named Mr. Freeze.
+When that person freezes, everyone else must stand still as well.
 The last person to freeze must take a shot.
-To avoid getting blackout drunk, it’s important to pay attention.
+To avoid getting blackout drunk, pay attention.